Table of Contents

 Section 4: Terms of Office

-Section 5: President
+Section 5: Chair

-Section 6: Vice President
+Section 6: Vice Chair

 Section 7: Treasurer

-- The Treasurer shall be the custodian of the financial records.
-He/she shall have charge of and be responsible for all funds, securities, receipts, and disbursements of the TXPC funds and shall deposit, or cause to be deposited, in the name of the TXPC, all funds in such banks, trust companies, or other depositories as shall from time to time be selected by the Executive Committee, and shall render to the President and to the Executive Committee whenever requested, an account of the financial condition of the organization, and shall perform all the duties ordinarily incident to the office of Treasurer of a Corporation.
-All charges over $100 shall require the written approval of both the Treasurer and the President.
+The Treasurer shall be the custodian of the financial records.
+He/she shall have charge of and be responsible for all funds, securities, receipts, and disbursements of the TXPC funds and shall deposit, or cause to be deposited, in the name of the TXPC, all funds in such banks, trust companies, or other depositories as shall from time to time be selected by the Executive Committee, and shall render to the Chair and to the Executive Committee whenever requested, an account of the financial condition of the organization, and shall perform all the duties ordinarily incident to the office of Treasurer of a Corporation.
+All charges over $100 shall require the written approval of both the Treasurer and the Chair.

 Section 8: Secretary

-- The secretary shall attend all Executive Committee, General Body, and special meetings, and record all votes and minutes of all the proceedings.
+The secretary shall attend all Executive Committee, General Body, and special meetings, and record all votes and minutes of all the proceedings.
 The secretary shall perform such other duties as may be prescribed by the President and the Executive Committee, or as authorized by the Charter, these Bylaws, or by applicable law.
 The secretary shall be responsible for maintaining the membership records of TXPC and for mailing/emailing annual dues and meeting notices.

 Section 9: Committees